 Hardly anyone can afford to have significant mistakes happen when it comes to translation for these particular purposes:

 - business purposes

-↳ Hence, for a long, while highly professional translators and interpreters will undoubtedly remain in high demand.
+↳ Hence, highly professional translators and interpreters will undoubtedly remain in high demand for a long time.

 Glossary applicable to online translators and automatic translation

 It is the computer-based technology that uses digital computer systems and translation software to automatically translate texts from one original language into a target language.

 - Britain and the USA were the first to propose the practical idea of using digital computers for the translation of natural words,